gameserverapp/Platform/Documentation/docs/dashboard/monetization/shop_packs.md

 ![Monetization - Create Shop pack 2](/img/dashboard/monetization/shop_packs/create_shop_pack_2.jpg)

 ### 2. Configure settings
 In the description you can summarize what is in the Shop pack.
-The description is shown on the community website.
+The description is shown on the Community website.

 If the selected game supports the in-game shop, you can also select an in-game image.
 Learn more about all [Shop pack settings >](/dashboard/monetization/shop_packs#shop-pack-settings)